aaraar/project-1-1920/README.md

-# oba-reader
+# Oba Reading help

-> A webapp that can read and explain book pages to you
+> A webapp that can read and explain book pages to you using microsoft Azure cloud AI services

 ## Build Setup